Filipino and eco-friendly brands

 Christmas is almost here, and it’s time to stop giving generic and last-minute gifts.

-Thankfully, local and eco-friendly businesses are growing over the past years.
-Whether you’re looking for a gift for your loved ones, ninong, ninang, inaanak, workmates, and even yourself – this list will help you avoid the holiday rush while being intentional about your gifts.
+Thankfully, local and eco-friendly businesses have grown over the past years.
+Whether you’re looking for a gift for your loved ones (fur babies included!), ninong, ninang, inaanak, workmates, or even yourself – this list will help you avoid the holiday rush while being intentional about your gifts.

-We rounded up 8 Filipino and eco-friendly brands worthy of your support while inspiring and influencing your giftees to care for the environment.
+We rounded up 8 eco-friendly products in the Philippines worthy of your support while inspiring and influencing your giftees to care for the environment.

 1. Auro Chocolate – gluten-free and vegan-friendly cacao and chocolates

-Filipino and eco-friendly Auro dark chocolate Gluten-free and vegan-friendly dark chocolate.
+eco-friendly products in the Philippines Auro dark chocolate Gluten-free and vegan-friendly dark chocolate.

 Auro Chocolate is the ideal gift if you’re looking for chocolates and pastries that are gluten-free, peanut-free, and vegan-friendly this Christmas.